Ski orienteering: Events

 Ski orienteering is practiced on four continents.
 The events take place in the natural environment, over a variety of outdoor terrains, from city parks to countryside fields, forests and mountain sides - wherever there is snow.
 The leading ski orienteering regions are Asia, Europe and North America.

 National teams from 35 countries are expected to participate in the next World Ski Orienteering Championships to be held in Sweden in March 2011.
 Ski orienteering is on the programme of the Asian Winter Games and the CISM World Military Winter Games.
 The IOF has applied for inclusion of ski orienteering in the 2018 Olympic Winter Games and will also apply to FISU for inclusion in the 2013 Winter Universiades.

 World Rankings

+Men

 As of 23 January 2025, the highest ranked male ski-orienteerers are: